 Catheters don’t always come with funnel ends, however.
 Options like luer end catheters offer the same great features without a funnel.
 The end is an open tube.

 While some catheter brands offer some variation, you can typically count on 3 primary lengths in urinary catheters.

 - Male length catheters are usually at least 16 inches in length.

 - Female length catheters range from 6-8 inches in length.
 Women may prefer to use male length catheters if they like a longer catheter type.

 - Pediatric length catheters typically range from 10-12 inches in length.
 Women and children generally use shorter catheters because of their shorter urethral length.

-Urinary Catheter Insertion Tips
+Urethral Catheter Insertion Tips

 Catheters can have a straight insertion tip or a coudé tip.
 While the straight tip catheter is most common, some people need to use a coudé tip.
 Coudé tip catheters have a slight curve that may aid passage through urethras that have an obstruction or a stricture.

-Where to Buy Urinary Catheters
+Where to Buy Intermittent Urinary Catheters